christopher-gillies/rna-seq-pipeline/README.md

 [![Build Status](https://travis-ci.org/christopher-gillies/rna-seq-pipeline.svg?branch=master)](https://travis-ci.org/christopher-gillies/rna-seq-pipeline?branch=master)

-* This program generates a make file to process RNA-seq data.
+* This program generates makefiles to process RNA-seq data.
 The methodology is similar to the GTEx methodology.
 There are a few differences.
 For example this program uses STAR aligner instead of Tophat.
 * This program starts with a list of fastq files and creates a series of BAM files using STAR aligner
 * The BAM files can then be quantified using flux capacitor or a read counting program.
 Both these programs output a series of gene expression matrices in terms of counts and RPKM that can be analyzed further.
 * To align samples you will need to download STAR aligner, picard tools, a reference gene annotation, and a reference genome.
 Currently, Ensembl and GENCODE are supported.